How Schools are Selected: Our Methodology

 Our Evaluation Process

-Our process combines national data, institutional history, and team review:
+Our evaluation process combines national data, institutional context, and editorial review:

 1. National Data Scan

-We begin with national datasets—including the National Center for Education Statistics and the U.S. Department of Education’s College Scorecard—to identify institutions that demonstrate strengths across the Four As.
+We begin with national datasets—including the National Center for Education Statistics (IPEDS) and the U.S. Department of Education’s College Scorecard—to identify institutions that demonstrate baseline strength across the Four As.

 2. Review of Institutional Resources & Track Record